 The Company leases certain land, premises and equipment from third parties.
 A lessee lease is classified as an operating lease unless it meets certain criteria (e.g., lease contains option to purchase that Company is reasonably certain to exercise), in which case it is classified as a finance lease.
-Effective January 1, 2019, operating leases are included in net premises and equipment and other liabilities on the Company's statements of financial condition and lease expense for lease payments is recognized on a straight-line basis over the lease term.
+Operating leases are included in net premises and equipment and other liabilities on the Company's statements of financial condition and lease expense for lease payments is recognized on a straight-line basis over the lease term.
 Finance leases are included in net premises and equipment and other borrowed funds on the Company's statements of financial condition.
 Right-of-use ("ROU") assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
-An ROU asset represents the right to use the underlying asset for the lease term and also includes any direct costs and payments made prior to lease commencement date is used in determining the present value of the lease payments.
+An ROU asset represents the right to use the underlying asset for the lease term and also includes any direct costs and payments made prior to lease commencement and excludes lease incentives.
+When an implicit rate is not available, an incremental borrowing rate based on the information available at commencement date is used in determining the present value of the lease payments.
 A lease term may include an option to extend or terminate the lease when it is reasonably certain the option will be exercised.
 The Company accounts for lease and nonlease components (e.g., common-area maintenance) together as a single combined lease component for all asset classes.
 Short-term leases of 12 months or less are excluded from accounting guidance; as a result, the lease payments are recognized on a straight-line basis over the lease term and the leases are not reflected on the Company's statements of financial condition.
 Renewal and termination options are considered when determining short-term leases.
 Leases are accounted for on an individual lease level.